classroomtechtools/synctree/README.md

      'source': <SourceStudents(111)>,
      'value': 7}

-Notice that Synctree has identified the values that have changed, and created a string "update_students_grade" which we can use to operate upon.
+Notice that Synctree has identified the values that have changed, and created a string "update_students_grade".
 Let's make a class with a method that corresponds to that string:

 ```python
 from synctree.templates import DefaultTemplate